UnicoenProject/UniMapperGeneratorForTS/README.md

 2. Import "UniMapperGenerator" in the root directory
 3. Edit the (language).ug4 files in src/
 4. Then, (language).g4, (language)Parser.ts, (language)Lexer.ts, (language)Visitor.ts, and (language)Mapper.ts are generated!
+   + It may take some time to install the library only for the first time.
+   + If "Building workspace" progress stops at 45% or generates a invalid g4 file, Please check the setting of 2-1 character code.

 Related Works
 ---